zptr1/stck/doc/REFERENCE.md

   end
 end
 ```
-**Warning:** It is heavily recommended to avoid unsafe procedures unless absolutely necessarry.
+Unsafe procedures **must** have a signature defined for them to be used outside of unsafe procedures.
 Unsafe procedures can also be inline.

+It is heavily recommended to avoid unsafe procedures unless absolutely necessarry.

 # Intrinsics (built-in procedures)